microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/troubleshooting.rst

    ..  tip::
        In cases where the validator tests are not consistent with the documentation, assume that the validator is correct.
 Also please `file an issue`__ so that we can address the gaps in the documentation.
 #.
+Check the :ref:`common issues` to see if you have made one of the more common mistakes in your WOPI implementation.
+#.
 Check the :ref:`known issues` to see if what you're encountering is already known.
 When possible, workarounds will
    be provided in the issue notes.